shaf-amdx/Portfolio/Barcode Manager/README.md

 ##Note

- Does not follow the Traditional Barcode System(requires a Custom Scanner)
+ Does not follow the Traditional Barcode System(requires a Custom Scanner).